TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Searchresult/Index.rst

          cObject

    Description
-         The cObject to render the search results
+         The cObject to render the search results.

          $cObj->data array is set to the resulting record from the search.

-         Please note, that in all fields are named [tablename]\_[fieldnam].
+         Please note, that  all fields are named [tablename]\_[fieldname].
          Thus the page title is in the field "pages\_title".

          Apart from this, these fields from the pages-table are also present::

                    uid

-   Default

 .. container:: table-row